PapenfussLab/gridss/Readme.md

 # FAQ

+### How do I run GRIDSS on multiple samples?

+Just specify multiple BAMs on the command line.
+GRIDSS will perform joint calling and provide a per-BAM breakdown of support.

+### How do I tell GRIDSS multiple BAMs are from the same sample?

+Use the `--labels` command line option.
+Eg: `--labels sample1,sample1,sample2 sample1_library1.bam sample1_library2.bam sample2.bam`

 ### Why are there ALT alleles with `.` in the output?

 This is the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) notation for single breakend variant calls.
 See section 5.4.9 of the specifications document.
 These calls indicate that a breakpoint was found at this location but the partner location could not be unambiguously determined.